software-development-project-1/software-development-project-1.github.io/material/sprint-1.md

 > Exercise 7
 >
-> Replace the current contents of the repository's `README.md` file with the following information using Markdown:
+> Open the `README.md` for editing for example in GitHub or in Visual Studio Code.
+You might not be able to edit the file in Eclipse.
+Replace the current contents of the repository's `README.md` file with the following information using Markdown:
 >
 > 1. At the beginning of the file add the project name "Cool Reads" as a [heading](https://www.markdownguide.org/basic-syntax#headings).
 > 2. Below the heading add a short (a few sentences) description of the project as [paragraphs](https://www.markdownguide.org/basic-syntax#paragraphs-1).
 Check [the project description](/project-description) for some inspiration.